 Nootropics… You may have heard about them from co-workers, friends, or online.
 But you might not understand what they are, how they work, or what they can do for you.
 If you are a beginner to Nootropics or you want to learn more.
 This guide will teach you everything you need to know.

 Things that are classified as Nootropics can be anything that can give your brain a positive cognitive effect.
 That is why sometimes you will hear Nootropics referred to as a “Smart Drug“.
 People use Nootropics to boost their mental performance which helps them excel at work, school, and everyday life.

 If you are considering taking a Nootropic to help boost your brain’s function and cognitive abilities.
 You need to be careful!
 Don’t take something that you have done no research on.
-There have been cases where people have abused Nootropics by taking the wrong dose and causing serious harm to themselves.
-Before taking anything you should always talk with your doctor first.
+There have been cases where people have abused Nootropics by taking the wrong dose and it has caused themselves serious harm.
+Before taking anything you should always talk to your doctor first.

 What are Nootropics?